 - Berlin Wall

 You’ll meet your local guide in the heart of old Berlin at Hackescher Markt.
 From there we’ll walk to River Spree, with a view over magnificent Museum Island as your guide sets the scene with a quick overview of 800 years of Berlin history.

 From there we’ll continue up the grand boulevard Unter den Linden, the old Prussian capital’s royal boulevard, exploring the historic district of Mitte.
-Along the way you’ll hear about big names that have left their mark on the city: Albert Einstein, Marlene Dietrich, and JFK.
-At the end of Unter den Linden we will reach Berlin’s most famous monument, Brandenburg Gate, reopened in 1989.
+Along the way, you’ll hear about big names that have left their mark on the city: Albert Einstein, Marlene Dietrich, and JFK.
+At the end of Unter den Linden, we will reach Berlin’s most famous monument, Brandenburg Gate, which reopened in 1989.

-Walking under the Gate, we’ll then come to the German parliament building, the Reichstag, where you will hear how Adolf Hitler and the Nazi Party were able to take control of Germany in the 1930’s.
-Next you will see the consequences of the Nazi’s terrible actions at the Memorial to the Murdered Jews of Europe (Holocaust Memorial), as well as seeing where the dictator’s reign came to an end at the site of Hitler’s bunker.
+Walking under the Gate, we’ll then come to the German parliament building, the Reichstag, where you will hear how Adolf Hitler and the Nazi Party were able to take control of Germany in the 1930s.
+Next, you will see the consequences of the Nazi’s terrible actions at the Memorial to the Murdered Jews of Europe (Holocaust Memorial), as well as see where the dictator’s reign came to an end at the site of Hitler’s bunker.

 Your tour will finish at Berlin’s most beautiful square, with twin cathedrals and the neo-classical concert house: Gendarmenmarkt, an enchanting place conveniently situated next to a fantastic shopping area, surrounded by some of Berlin’s best restaurants.